 The role of an attorney involves a great deal of power and responsibility so it’s important that you trust the person you choose.

-Think carefully about whether there’s someone you believe would be able to carry out the role and make decisions in your best interests.
+Think carefully about who you believe would be able to carry out the role and make decisions in your best interests.
 Give the person you ask time to think about the role, to make sure that they are making the right decision.

 Your attorney could be a family member, a friend, your spouse, partner or civil partner.
 Alternatively, they could be a professional, such as a solicitor.